nishitpatel01/Fake_News_Detection/README.md

 To make things simple we have chosen only 2 variables from this original dataset for this classification.
 The other variables can be added later to add some more complexity and enhance the features.

-Below are the colomns used to create 3 datasets that have been in used in this project
+Below are the columns used to create 3 datasets that have been in used in this project
 * Column 1: Statement (News headline or text).
 * Column 2: Label (Label class contains: True, False)